folio-org/mod-permissions/README.md

 The restrictions work as follows:

-1. If module permissions or operating user permissions contains the permission to be granted for a user, the operation is allowed.
+1. If auth is disabled for the tenant where permissions are added, the operation is allowed.

-2. If there's no user of the API (no authentication token), the operation is allowed.
+2. If module permissions or operating user permissions contains the permission to be granted for a user, the operation is allowed.

 3. If new permission name is `perms.users.assign.okapi` or starts with `okapi.` and operating user permissions and module permissions doesn't